MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### How do I access the conversation designer?

-You can access the conversation designer (the visual dialogue tree editor) by selecting **Edit** on a topic.
+You can access the conversation designer (the visual dialog tree editor) by selecting **Edit** on a topic.
 Either by hovering over a topic name and selecting on the pencil icon, or selecting the **Edit** button from the Topic details page.

 ### How do I use variables to save end-user responses for use later?

 In the conversation designer, select **User says** and then select **+ Add variable**.
 This opens the Properties where you can select **Create variable**.
 Name your variable and select from the different variable types.
 Now you will be able to refer to previous user utterances using this variable.

 ### Which variable types do you support?
 Will you add more types later?

 We currently support four variable types: Text, Age, Number, and Currency.
 The different types help our Natural Language understanding model interpret user responses in different ways.
 For example, if you create a variable called “MyAge”, the bot would be able to understand that “18 years old” is MyAge = 18.
 Similarly, if you created a variable called “BankBalance” and set it to a Currency type, it could understand responses such as USD 300 or $300.00 as both equal to 300.
 We have plans to expand the types of variables supported in the coming months, and will also add support for custom defined variable types.